EricStratton/redux-tap-room/README.md

 ## Description

 Create new kegs with name, brand, and price as properties, update existing keg details, click on keg in list to view its details, remove keg from list when necessary.
+Application built with React using Redux to handle state.
+Built for educational purposes with a goal of managing all state via Redux even if React could manage the slice with local state.

 ## Setup/Instillation